samavmoore/SemanticSelfModel/README.md

 3. SDFs only provide geometric information while additional semantic information would be invaluable for downstream tasks like self/world modeling and planning.

-So, the first thing that this code does is test all of the architectures in the figure below (a is original while others are new) on the unitree Go2 to determine their scalability to higher DOF platforms that robot arms.
+The first thing that this code does is test all of the architectures in the figure below (a is original while others are new) on the unitree Go2 to determine their scalability to higher DOF platforms that robot arms.

 <img width="654" height="600" alt="VSM_architectures" src="https://github.com/user-attachments/assets/5dfc5080-e78b-4e75-93a4-e91e37c66bd6" />